afbrandt/FlappyFly-SpriteKit-1/P0-Getting-Started/content.md

 slug: build-hoppy-bunny-swift
 ---

 In this tutorial we will build Hoppy Bunny -- a clone of the popular mobile game Flappy Bird.
 Building the game itself is a simple introduction to game development!
-We will use Apple's new Swift programming language together with SpriteBuilder and Cocos2D.
+We will use Apple's new Swift programming language together with SpriteKit.

 <!-- If you aren't familiar with SpriteBuilder you should read our [SpriteBuilder beginner tutorial](https://www.makeschool.com/tutorials/getting-started-with-spritebuilder-and-swift/installing-spritebuilder) first since this tutorial assumes that you are familiar with basic SpriteBuilder tasks.
 Make sure you have both SpriteBuilder and Xcode installed! -->

 # What you will learn

-This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteBuilder and Cocos2D.
+This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteKit.
 You'll start with a blank project.

 If you complete this tutorial you will learn how to:

 *   implement an endless scroller
 *   implement procedural level generation
-*   use physics with Cocos2D
-*   use Swift with Cocos2D
+*   use best practices with SpriteKit

 #The finished product